denten-books/plain-text/main.md

 patent for the "Writing Telegraph," which builds on their previous design in an interesting way.
-Rather than using a wave in four steps, the authors propose an "automatic transmitter capable of sending current impulses over the line which correspond to the direction and the size of a single letter element [@pollak_writing-telegraph._1901, 3]."
+Rather than using a wave in four steps, the authors propose an "automatic transmitter capable of sending current impulses over the line which correspond to the direction and the size of a single letter element" [@pollak_writing-telegraph._1901, 3].
 In other words, they wanted to bend the sinusoidal wave to correspond roughly to the shape of the letter (see Figure 2).